Register to view the DBIA Grant "Helpful Hints" Webinar!

 The following criteria must be satisfied to be deemed eligible for Dairy Industry Impact grants:

-• For Fall 2023, all Dairy Industry Impact grant applications must be related to a project for exporting dairy products.
+- For Fall 2024, all Dairy Industry Impact grant applications must be related to a project for exporting dairy products or sustainability.

 The application includes: